-I’m so intrigued by this word Ashwagandha that I decided to do some research on it and find out what is ashwagandha for.
+I’m so intrigued by this herb Ashwagandha that I decided to do some research on it and find out what is ashwagandha for.
 Pronounced ash-wa-gand-ha.
 It’s considered the King of Ayurvedic Herbs.
 Withania somnifera is the official name of this plant that is also known as Indian ginseng or winter cherry.
 It’s a small evergreen shrub plant in the Solanacease or nightshade family.
 It’s grown in India, parts of Africa and the Middle East.
 The root is used to make the substance that is crushed into a powder that makes up the medicinal properties.
 The berry doesn’t taste very good but is used to propagate for future planting.

 The long history of usage dates back over 4000 years in India.
 In India, its traditionally used for conditions of emciation, debility, and premature aging.
 The translation of Ashwagandha is roughly, “the smell and strength of a horse”, alluding to its aphrodisiac properties.
 This plant is a Tonic and an Adaptogen.
 In the Middle East it is used to help promote normal sleep patterns and encourage a healthy inflammatory response.

 Another of the adaptogens it can help the body manage stress and help improve sleep.
 It also has other benefits like lower blood sugar, lower cortisol levels, boost brain function and help with mood.
 I found it as an ingredient in Magic Mushroom that you can learn about here in one of my reviews.
 The roots can also be added to tea or made into a tincture.
 When the roots are made into a tea, it will have an earthy, malty flavor.

 Benefits of Ashwagandha

 - Reduce fatigue

 - Help with sleep

 - Calm mind

 - Eliminate pathogens from the body